tubingtime/open-classroom/README.md

 # open-classroom
-App to find open classroomes to study in at USF
+App to find open classroomes to study in at USF.
+However this would work for any school as long as you have the data and format like ``data/classData.csv``

 Site is live at: https://usfballmap.teejay.pw/